Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Trajectory Moves and Topologies

 \subsection{Trajectory Types and Properties}

 We follow the labeling procedure in Section~\ref{subsec:llm_label_generation}, classifying each adjacent pair $(q_k \rightarrow q_{k+1})$ as Specialization (narrowing by adding constraints), Generalization (broadening by relaxing constraints), Exploration (within-topic facet pivots), or Repetition (identical or near-duplicate reformulations).
 Table~\ref{tab:trajectory_stats} summarizes trajectory properties, and Table~\ref{tab:transposed_trajectory_dist} reports their usage.
-We interpret trajectories with three stability measures: \emph{Dense Similarity} is cosine similarity between consecutive query embeddings (Qwen3-Embedding-0.6B~\cite{2025_qwen3embedding}); \emph{Jaccard Similarity} is lexical overlap over lowercase, whitespace-tokenized word sets; and \emph{Result Overlap} is the Jaccard overlap between retrieved document identifier sets for consecutive queries (definitions in Appendix~\ref{app:metrics}).
+We interpret trajectories with three stability measures: \emph{Dense Similarity} is the cosine similarity between consecutive query embeddings (Qwen3-Embedding-0.6B~\cite{2025_qwen3embedding}); \emph{Jaccard Similarity} is the lexical overlap over lowercased, whitespace-tokenized word sets; and \emph{Result Overlap} is the Jaccard overlap between retrieved document identifier sets for consecutive queries (definitions in Appendix~\ref{app:metrics}).

 \paragraph{The ``Drill-Down'' Bias:} Across intents, agents mainly tighten constraints via local edits or pivot across nearby facets, while explicit broadening is consistently the least-used move (under 11\%; Table~\ref{tab:transposed_trajectory_dist}).
 This imbalance suggests that agents are more comfortable focusing on a local neighborhood of the query space rather than stepping back to relax constraints and reconsider alternatives.
 Exploration is common (roughly 36--48\%), but pivots tend to induce larger evidence turnover and slower transitions, making them costlier than incremental refinement (Table~\ref{tab:trajectory_stats}).
-Together, these signatures suggest that when progress stalls, agents often continue local edits rather than deliberately broadening and re-planning, motivating improved controller policies and training signals.
+Together, these signatures suggest that agents often continue local edits in high-stability regimes rather than deliberately broadening and re-planning, making such regimes useful targets for future controller analysis.

 \paragraph{Intent Differences:} Although all intents share the same move vocabulary, they exhibit different interaction patterns (Table~\ref{tab:transposed_trajectory_dist}).
 Declarative sessions are most prone to retry-like behavior, with Repetition at about one-third of moves, consistent with agents re-issuing near-duplicate queries when evidence remains elusive.
 Reasoning sessions, in contrast, sustain the highest pivoting (Exploration near 48\%) with lower retrying, suggesting a broader search over sub-questions.
 Procedural sessions more often combine pivots with subsequent constraint tightening, aligning with an ``explore then refine'' workflow in step-by-step tasks.